Jim-Clack/JimsLogger/readme.md

 Please note that...

  * If a value is null then typically it will be replaced with (null)
  * If a value is cannot be processed then it will be replaced with ###
  * If a symbol is corrupt then it will be replaced with ???
+ * Some symbols have a different meaning when used with an arg#
  * Class names (m, M, c, and C) include an abbreviated package prefix

 ### TO-DO ###